🔄

 Treatment Options for Anosmia

-Treatment depends on the underlying cause of anosmia.
+Treatment for anosmia depends on its underlying cause.
 Options may include:

 Addressing Underlying Conditions